zafarrafii/Zaf-Matlab/README.md

 # Z

 This repository includes a Matlab class and a Julia module which implement/illustrate several methods/functions for audio signal processing.
+For the Python module, see: https://github.com/zafarrafii/Zaf-Python

 - [z Matlab class](#z-matlab-class)
 - [z Julia module](#z-julia-module)